AIHAO: History

 AIHAO was created in 1995 by Zang Hanping.
 Both AIHAO and Wenzhou Tianjiao Pen Industry originated from Longwan Changsheng Pen Factory, founded in 1986.
 In 1998, AIHAO had a retail store in Yiwu, China's largest market for small products.
 AIHAO sold an estimate of ¥ 40 million in products at the commodity market.

 In 2002, the local government developed the ¥ 600 million and 480,000 m^{2} industrial site in Wenzhou, known as China's Pen Capital.
 45 companies from the sector, including AIHAO, relocated to the site.
 The company was selected by the Wenzhou Pen Manufacturers Association as a pilot for e-commerce for the segment and received government sponsorship.
 To modernize its factories, AIHAO invested in advanced foreign technology from South Korea, Japan, Taiwan, and other countries.
 Companies involved in the construction of the manufacturing site included GF AgieCharmilles, Erowa AG, Fadal Machining Center, and Mitutoyo.
-AIHAO was benefited with low tariffs due China's entrance in the World Trade Organization in 2001.
-The workforce was initially local, but AIHAO suffered from work shortages due the low wages, and the locals were substituted by immigrants that are trained in local universities since 2007.
+AIHAO benefited from low tariffs due to China's entrance into the World Trade Organization in 2001.
+The workforce was initially local, but AIHAO suffered from labor shortages due to the low wages, and the locals were replaced by immigrants who are trained in local universities since 2007.

-As the company grew, in 2008 AIHAO launched their own R&D center for ¥ 90 million and in 2010 AIHAO launched China's largest stainless steel ball-point pen workshop for ¥ 30 million.
+As the company grew, in 2008 AIHAO launched its own R&D center for ¥ 90 million and in 2010 AIHAO launched China's largest stainless steel ball-point pen workshop for ¥ 30 million.
 AIHAO changed its focus to the design of the pens and until 2013 had more than 200 patents.